python/typing_extensions/doc/index.rst

    A type used to define sentinel values.
 The *name* argument should be the name of the variable to which the return value shall be assigned.

-   A sentinel is bound to the module it is created within, sentinels are not equal to similar named sentinels from other modules.

    Assigning attributes to a sentinel including `__weakref__` is forbidden.

    Example::